-- Where is Lake Titicaca located?
+- The Lake Titicaca

-- Peruvian side of the lake
+- Peru side of the lake

-- Bolivian side of the lake
+- Bolivia side of the lake

-- How to get to the lake?
+- How to get to the Lake

 Also, if you have time, you can experience a cultural exchange with the families that live on the islands.
 The floating islands of Uros, Taquile, and Amantaní are some of the most important islands to visit.
 And within a Lake Titicaca tour, you can enjoy a complete tour of each of these.
 Or just visit a specific one.
 The decision is in your hands!

 So, where is Lake Titicaca located?
 Lake Titicaca sits at an altitude of 12,500 feet (3,800 meters) above sea level and is considered one of the highest lakes in the world.
 It’s right between the borders of Peru’s southeast and Bolivia’s northwest.
 In fact, the lake functions as a natural border between the two countries.
 And this lake extends from northwest to southeast direction for a distance of 120 miles, which is about 190 kilometers and 80 km wide (50 miles).
 Although it must also be taken into account that a part of the lake has a narrow strait, called Tiquina.
 This strait “separates” the lake into two bodies of water.
 The smallest is found in the southeast of Bolivia and receives the name of Lago Huinaymarca while on the Peruvian side, it receives the name of Lago Pequeño.

 To be more exact, it is located in the highlands, stretching north to Puno in Peru and south to Tiwanaku, Bolivia.
 If you were wondering about the meaning of Lake Titicaca, it means “Mount of the Puma”.